Most Counselor & Therapists Have Good Intentions

 - Monsters are seeking new victims.

-- Accidental just feel into counseling as a way to make a living.
+- Accidental just fell into counseling as a way to make a living.

-- Monsters hurt by taking advantage of client vulnerability, weakness, and neediness to exploit clients sexually, financially, politically, and/or otherwise.
+- Monsters hurt by taking advantage of client vulnerability, weakness, and neediness.

 BEWARE OF SOME